Aillustrate/aillustrate/README.md

 extra_aspects|some extra aspects to include in prompts. should start with ', '                                            |, camera angle (eye-level), focal length (normal lens or long focus lens, = 24 mm or more), some details about the floor, furniture and objects inside the room|

 If these explainations do not seem clear, read the system prompts in `prompts/system_prompts` and see where these phrases are inserted to.

+### Specify concept config
+The default negative prompt might work quite well, especially if you generate interiors, exteriors or items.
+However, you can also change it.
+Add the negative prompt for your topic and concept type to  `prompts/neg_prompts.json`.